sateffen/nodgine/docs/api/response api.md

 ## getHeader(name:string) -> String | undefined ##

 Returns the set value for given headername.
-If the header is not set this will return undefined.
+If the header is not set, this will return undefined.

 ## hasHeader(name:string) -> Boolean ##